Regional 2 North East: 2024–25

-Participating teams and locations

 Eight teams participated in last seasons competition.
 Departing were Selby, promoted to Regional 1 North East, while Glossop and Bridlington were relegated to Counties 1 ADM Lancashire & Cheshire and Counties 1 Yorkshire respectively.
 Also departing were Dronfield who moved on a level transfer to Regional 2 Midlands North.
 Joining were Bradford Salem and Wetherby, promoted from Counties 1 Yorkshire while Doncaster Phoenix and Pontefract were relegated from Regional 1 North East.